 But sometimes showing up is just me speaking up when someone is demeaned or dismissed.
 There’s no waiting to be guided.
 I have to act.
 Or not act.
 I can’t be fearful that I might be wrongly righteous.
 I can’t second guess whether my way of standing up would be approved and certified by a majority of the truly oppressed.

 I’m still learning to find an authentic, effective, and sufficiently courageous voice with which to challenge entitlement and abuse.
+I try earnestly to leverage my privileges for the good of those who have been traditionally excluded.
 I haven’t yet found the sweet spot, where I know reflexively whether any given battle is worth the cost, or whether it will just make matters worse in one direction or another.
-I’m still scared I’ll piss off a person of privilege, causing them to feel affirmed and emboldened.
-I worry about inviting the scorn of those who fear I’ll disrupt their gravy train.
-I know that at some point I’ll say something wrong and sound like an ignorant, privileged, white girl, angering the folks I meant to stand by.
+I’m still sometimes scared I’ll piss off a person of privilege, causing them to feel affirmed and emboldened.
+I worry that inviting the scorn of those on the gravy train will cost me the social leverage to make a difference.
+On the other hand, I know that at some point I’ll say something wrong and sound like an ignorant, privileged, white girl, angering the folks I meant to stand by.

 Still, the older I get, the more I err on the side of challenging entitlements to power in day-to-day interactions – especially from privileged people, who pretend to do their work for the good of the marginalized, but won’t stick out their necks to risk their own entitlements.

 Staying neutral, keeping the peace, minding my own business, accepting the party line: these tactics keep me safe in the short run, but I feel how they affirm the abusers and fortify the status quo.

 As Frederick Douglas put it: